-CAMPUS 1 erification of Transfer IEP ARD CCC/AF Procedures: Enrollment Process ADA/Registrar: Home Campus CCC/AF does not receive Verification of Services within the 5-day timeline.
-Home Campus CCC/AF will manually enter Transfer Special Education Student into Empower If student is in a specialized program CCC/AF will email Program Manager to confirm placement of student in home campus program.
-Home Campus CCC/AF will complete a Transfer Individual Education Program Meeting: Transfer Individual Education Program Meeting: Transfer Individual Education Program Meeting IEP Complete ENTIRE DOCUMENT; Pending Evaluation at Time of Transfer; Verification of IEP; Schedule of Services; State Assessment Page; Deliberations; Committee Membership Page; Notice of Decision; Transportation Information (if applicable) Home Campus CCC/AF will inform home campus Diag that verification was not made, so evaluation and Annual/Placement ARD are needed to be completed within 30 days of the Transfer ARD date.
-Diag will obtain consent from Parent/Guardian.
+Verification of Services NOT Received - Campus Services will be provided on the Home Verification of Transfer IEP Enrollment Process ADA/Registrar CCC/AF responsibilities Home Campus CCC/AF does not receive Verification of Services within the 5-day timeline.
+Home Campus CCC/AF will manually enter Transfer Special Education Student into Success Ed.
+Home Campus CCC/AF will complete a Transfer Individual Education Program Meeting: Transfer Individual Education Program Meeting.
+Home campus CCC/AF will complete the following pages in the Transfer Individual Education Program Meeting IEP Pending Evaluation at Time of Transfer; Verification of IEP; Schedule of Services; State Assessment Page; Deliberations; Committee Membership Page; Notice of Decision; Transportation Information (if applicable) Home Campus CCC/AF will inform home campus Diagnostician that Verification was not made, so evaluation and T2 ARD are needed to be completed within 30 days of the Transfer ARD date.
+Diagnostician will obtain consent from Parent/Guardian.
 Home Campus CCC/AF will discuss comparable services based on information provided, and document discussions about services in Transfer ARD meeting deliberations.
-Home campus will provide agreed upon comparable services and gather data during the 30-school day timeline to complete the Evaluation AND Annual/Placement ARD Meeting Home Campus ADA/Registrar has parent complete online enrollment.
-Home Campus ADA/Registrar will collect and confirm al documents required for enrollment and complete the enrollment process for student.
+Home campus will provide agreed upon comparable services and gather data during the 30-day timeline to complete the Evaluation and T2 ARD Meeting.
+Home Campus ADA/Registrar has parent complete online enrollment.
+Home Campus ADA/Registrar will collect and confirm all documents required for enrollment and complete the enrollment process for student.
+Timelines for T2/Annual ARD Meeting In State Transfer-New Evaluation IS Required Campus has 30 school days to complete the evaluation and hold the T2/Annual ARD Out of State Transfer-New Evaluation IS Required Diagnostician confirms evaluation is needed.